NCAA Tournament At-Large Teams: How Many Losses Is Too Many?

 NCAA Tournament At-Large Teams: Really, Though

-The obvious begged question is this: if Texas (or any other team) has 16 losses, why are we considering them an at-large contender?
-This is uncharted territory.
-It is still not impossible less than a week before the tournament that the Longhorns can make it, but 16 losses?
+The obvious begged question is this: if, say, Purdue has 16 losses on Selection Sunday, why are we considering them an at-large contender?
+Give them a ribbon for scheduling up but this is still uncharted territory entering the 2020 tourney.
 There used to be a time not that long ago when 12 or 13 losses put you on the outer limits of contention.
 Now, a major-conference team sitting at something like 20-13 on Selection Sunday is safely in the Big Dance.
+However, as we illustrate here, once you surpass 11 losses, your odds sharply decline; more than 13 losses and they almost evaporate.

 Shudder To Think

-This size of a field would be good for schools like Furman, Lipscomb, and Belmont, struggling for a bid today.
+This size of a field would be good for schools in “one-bid conferences” who are struggling for bids today.
 It’s just that with those feel-good stories comes a handful of unsightly, mediocre teams from the so-called “good” conferences.
 We sacrifice the overall quality of the field to avoid a few passable teams getting snubbed.